 Telehealth services shall not be recorded without the recipient’s consent, which shall be documented in the clinical record.

-Confidentiality, at a minimum: policies and procedures must be maintained as required by the Offices, HIPAA at 45 CFR Parts 160 and 164, and 42 CFR Part 2 and shall apply to both the originating site and the distant site.
+Confidentiality, at a minimum: policies and procedures must be maintained as required by OMH and OASAS, HIPAA at 45 CFR parts 160 and 164, and 42 CFR part 2 and shall apply to both the originating site and the distant site.

-All telehealth services must be conducted via telehealth technologies that meet minimum federal and state requirements, including but not limited to 45 CFR Parts 160 and 164, and 42 CFR Part 2.
+All telehealth services must be conducted via telehealth technologies that meet minimum Federal and State requirements, including but not limited to 45 CFR parts 160 and 164, and 42 CFR part 2.
 Transmissions must employ acceptable authentication and identification procedures by both the sender and the recipient.

 Emergency situations: All CCBHC sites must have a written procedure detailing the availability of in-person services/assessments in emergency situations.

 Prescribing medications via telehealth.
-Procedures for prescribing medications through telehealth must be identified and must be in accordance with all applicable New York state and federal laws, including but not limited to the federal Ryan Haight Act (21 USC section 823 (f), New York state Education Law, and regulations of the New York State Department of Health at 10 NYCRR Part 80.
-The provision of buprenorphine prescribing and monitoring via telehealth must comply with all applicable state and federal laws and regulations.
+Procedures for prescribing medications through telehealth must be identified and must be in accordance with all applicable New York State and Federal laws.
+The provision of buprenorphine prescribing and monitoring via telehealth must comply with all applicable State and Federal laws and regulations.

 Recipient rights policies must ensure that each individual receiving telehealth services: